geosolutions-it/MapStore2/docs/developer-guide/context-editor-config.md

 # Configuration for Context Editor

-Context editor plugins can be configured editing the `pluginsConfig.json` file.
+Context editor plugin list can be configured editing the `pluginsConfig.json` file.

-The configuration has this shape:
+The configuration file has this shape:

 ```javascript
 {